GeoffreyBooth/scrape-script-type-module/README.md

 </details>
 </p>

 Of the 383 sites, Puppeteer couldn’t find a `<script type="module">` tag for 72 of them.
-I emailed one of the authors of the Google article to ask about this, and he replied that the sites might be loading ES modules via `import()` (which would be much harder for me to detect via Puppeteer) or the `<script type="module">` might be behind a paywall or login form or somewhere deeper in the site where my scraper wouldn’t see it.
+I emailed one of the authors of the Google article to ask about this, and they replied that the sites might be loading ES modules via `import()` (which would be much harder for me to detect via Puppeteer) or the `<script type="module">` might be behind a paywall or login form or somewhere deeper in the site where my scraper wouldn’t see it.

 Leaving those aside, though, I did find `<script type="module">` tags in 311 sites.
 Of those: